sage-code/eve/manual/keywords.md

 | Keyword  | Description
 |----------|---------------------------------------------------------------------
-| do       | start a block or branch of a block
+| begin    | start a block or branch of a block
-| with     | scope qualifier suppression block for records
-| when     | multi-path conditional block
+| if       | conditional operator
 | else     | alternative path for { when, case, while } statements
-| check    | multi-path variable selector
+| switch   | multi-path case (variable) selector
 | case     | define a pas-way in multi-case methods
-| given    | establish local scope for a block statement
 | cycle    | unconditional repetitive block
 | while    | conditional repetition block
 | for      | visitor iteration loop
-| repeat   | trigger a condition check, finalize if condition yield false
-| done     | finalization keyword for non repetitive blocks
+| end      | block finalization keyword
-| next     | finalize a scan block and start next iteration
+| with     | define local scope/ establish qualifier suppression block for records

 ## Operator keywords

 | Keyword  | Description
 |----------|-----------------------------------------------------------------
-| if       | conditional operator
 | is       | check data type x is Null \| quest associated keyword
 | in       | check data type x is Null \| quest associated keyword
 | not      | logical NOT operator